Thursday, May 9

 4. Can you mention the challenges of working abroad?
 And the achievements you have made despite that (this is needed in the feature, to highlight how Malayalis are doing well abroad ) -

 Working abroad is a necessity of life in a total adverse climate from what we are used to.
 A mad rush back home, in scorching heat of 40 to 45 degree, where the lunch can be waiting to be heated .A sandwich, self made, mostly with peanut butter or with handy veggies that need not much cutting and cooking, like a tomato, cabbage, lettuce or cucumber, with a slice of salami or ready to be heated rice and curry.
 Some parents have no other option but have a packed lunch also to be dropped while they pick and drop their kid home.
 Desperation/ Shortcoming of being a working parent....alas!!
-Heated food, mostly eaten in front of the TV (an except from my own article about kids in gulf.)
-In spite of all this hazards and negativity people still migrate to gulf in large no's.
+Heated food, mostly eaten in front of the TV (

 5. How would you compare your hometown with the place you stay at?
 How do you think Kerala can improve?